sunpy/sunpy/doc/source/dev.rst

 A rule of thumb for unit testing is to have at least one unit test per public function.

+Continuous Intergration
+^^^^^^^^^^^^^^^^^^^^^^^

+SunPy makes use of the `Travis CI service <https://travis-ci.org/sunpy/sunpy>`_.
+This service builds a version of SunPy and runs all the tests.
+It also integrates with GitHub and will report the test results on any Pull Request when they are submitted and when they are updated.

+The Travis CI server not only builds SunPy from source, but currently it builds all of SunPy's dependancies from source as well using pip, all of this behaviour is specified in the .travis.yml file in the root of the SunPy repo.

 New Functionality
 """""""""""""""""
 For SunPy, we would encourage all developers to thoroughly `cover <http://en.wikipedia.org/wiki/Code_coverage>`_